Assyrian independence movement: Assyrians in the Republic of Iraq (1958–2003)

 Inspired by Gamal Abdel Nasser, officers from the Nineteenth Brigade known as "Free Officers", under the leadership of Brigadier Abdul-Karim Qassem and Colonel Abdul Salam Arif, overthrew the Hashimite monarchy on July 14, 1958.

 The overthrow of Iraq's monarchy instilled new hope for the Assyrian cause.
 However, this hope was short-lived.
 Qassem was assassinated in February 1963, throwing Iraq into a period of political uncertainty.
 Out of the chaos emerged the Ba'ath Party who promptly took control of Iraq's government.

 The Ba'ath brought promise to Iraq and the Assyrian cause when the new government recognized the cultural rights of Syriac-speaking citizens (Assyrians, Chaldeans and members of the East Syrian Church) in 1972.
 Syriac was to be the language used at all primary schools where the majority of pupils spoke that language in addition to Arabic.
 Syriac was also to be taught at intermediate and secondary schools where the majority of students spoke that language in addition to Arabic.
 Special programs in Syriac were to be broadcast on public radio and television and three Syriac-language magazines were to be published.
 An association of Syriac-speaking authors and writers was also established.

 Still, no autonomy was granted to the Assyrians.
 However, movements towards autonomy and independence remained active.
 In 1968, a new Assyrian flag was introduced and adopted by the Assyrian Congress in Tehran.
 In 1977, the Assyrian Provisional Government, headquartered from the Assyrian diaspora in the United States in Chicago, chartered a constitution for an autonomous Assyrian state.
 The Assyrians now had their goal set and would maintain it.

-However, when Saddam Hussein rose to power, things began to change for the Assyrians in Iraq.
+When Saddam Hussein rose to power, things began to change for the Assyrians in Iraq.
 Assyrians were deprived of their cultural and national rights while at the same time the Ba'athist regime tried to co-opt their history.
 The 1972 proclamation was reversed and Hussein began a strict campaign of Arabization on any non-Arabs in Iraq, including Assyrians as well as other groups such as Kurds, Iraqi Turkmen, and Armenians.
 During the Iran–Iraq War, many Assyrians were recruited to the armies of both sides.
 This resulted in Assyrians in Iraq killing Assyrians in Iran.
 It was estimated that 60,000 Assyrians were killed during the conflict.

 When Hussein first assumed power, the Assyrian population in Iraq numbered 2 million to 2.5 million.
 Due to both persecution by his regime and subsequent emigration to Jordan, Syria, and Lebanon, that number began to decline drastically.